digicatapult/sqnc-documentation/docs/tokenModels/example.md

 ## Real world story

-This example will look at the simplified process of a customers orders of pizzas from restaurants.
-A token model is only as good as the real world narrative it's based on.
+This example will look at the simplified process of customers ordering pizzas from restaurants.
+A token model is only useful if its based on an accurate abstraction of a real world flow of events.
 An example of the level of detail required about a process before a token model can be made:

 - There are two parties involved: customer and restaurant.
 - There is a menu of pizzas, defined by the restaurant.
-- An order can contain any number of pizzas.
+- An order can contain one or more pizzas.
 - Orders can be rejected by the restaurant, after which the customer can edit the order.
-- Orders can be cancelled, but only the restaurant can cancel once the order is submitted.
+- Orders can only be cancelled by the customer before submitting.

 ## Building a token model

 ### Roles

 Roles are consistent across all token types so must be defined first.
 Part of guard railing transactions is defining which roles can run which transactions.
 Here there are two types of role, `Customer` and `Restaurant`. `Restaurant` transactions are keyed as `black` and `Customer` as `red`.
+These are only role keys, not a specific customer or restaurant, any number of accounts on the chain can take the role of a customer or restaurant within a process.

 ![example roles](../../assets/tokenModels/example-roles.png)

 ### First token type

-A restaurant sets a menu of pizzas - a token type of `PIZZA` with an initial `PIZZA - create` transaction run by a `Restaurant` (note black arrow).
-This mints a `PIZZA` token in the `created` state.
+A restaurant sets a menu of pizzas - a token type of `PIZZA_RECIPE` with an initial `PIZZA_RECIPE - create` transaction run by a `Restaurant` (note black arrow).
+This mints a `PIZZA_RECIPE` token in the `created` state.
 For now, other metadata (e.g. `name`, `toppings`) about the pizza isn't important.

 ![example pizza create](../../assets/tokenModels/example-pizza-create.png)